2012 Washington Initiative 502: Implementation

 A cannabis dispensary in Suquamish, Washington.

 I-502 mandated that rules for producers, processors and retailers be in place by December 1, 2013.
 The Washington State Liquor and Cannabis Board had initially anticipated the first proposed section would be approved in April.
 Distribution of draft rules to all stakeholders was planned May, with initial filing of all rules in June, before public hearings and adoption of the rules, to begin taking initial applications by September, and to begin issuing licenses in December 2013.
 Some state legislators are reportedly moving to "slow down" this rule-making process and national opponents Kevin Sabet and Patrick J. Kennedy have started Project SAM to promote what they call "smart approaches to marijuana."

 Initial draft rules were released on May 16, with the public comment period set to end on June 10, 2013.
 Public hearings shall begin in August for rules to become effective in September and first licenses expected in December 2013 or the following January.
 Consultants estimate $495 million in annual sales among 300 stores across all counties, the highest concentration being in King, Pierce and Thurston counties.
 The first two dozen retail licenses were issued for July 2014, but delays in licensing producers are anticipated to cause supply problems during this early period.

 Following $67.5 million in sales/excise tax revenue during the first full year of legal sales along with a change in the regulatory tax structure to a single 37% retail rate, the state's Economic and Revenue Forecast Council estimated in 2015 that annual marijuana tax revenues would rise several-fold, reaching $369 million by the 2019 fiscal year.
+On July 1, 2016, Governor Jay Inslee signed Senate Bill 5052 into law, merging the previously unregulated medical cannabis market with the recreational market under the Cannabis Patient Protection Act.
+Following passage of I-502, court filings for low-level marijuana offenses for adults 21 and older dropped by 98% between 2011 and 2013.
+A 2018 report by the University of Washington found that all marijuana-related offences fell from 6,336 incidents in 2012 to 2,313 in 2015.
+In 2014, average monthly retail cannabis sales were $10.8 million, rising significantly in subsequent years.